 If you carry on all the way across the meadows pass the Siusi gondola, you can get the St Ulrich Seiser Alm gondola down to Ortisei (The upper terminal is roughly 3-4 hours hiking from Rifugio Alpe di Tires).

-The gondola costs 13.90 Euros (one way) and closes at 6pm for most of the summer and autumn.
+The gondola costs 13.90 Euros (one way) and closes at 6 pm for most of the summer and autumn.
 This route is completed by first following exit strategy 1 then continuing over the meadows.
 Ortisei is a great town to stop if you plan on hiking to the Seceda Ridgeline or completing via ferrata Sass Rigais.

 Option 2 – Campitello di Fassa

-Another potential end to this traverse is heading east on the access road (path 532) all the way to Campitello di Fassa, one of my favourite little mountain towns in the Dolomites.
+Another potential end to this traverse is heading east on the access road (path 532) all the way to Campitello di Fassa, one of my favorite little mountain towns in the Dolomites.
 It should take around 3 hours and doesn’t include any gondolas.

 Campitello Di Fassa is the closest town to Karersee where you started this traverse.
-They are connected with a local public bus.
+They are connected by a local public bus.
 In case you left your car parked at the gondola station on day 1 and need to get back to it, go for this exit option.

 Option 3 – 1 day Extension

-If you haven’t had enough of the Rosengarten Park and are confident you can tackle an advanced via ferrata, you can turn around head back up to Passo Molignon and then complete the Via Ferrata Laurenzi.
+If you haven’t had enough of the Rosengarten Park and are confident you can tackle an advanced via ferrata, you can turn around head back up to Passo Molignon, and then complete the Via Ferrata Laurenzi.

 This follows the Molignon ridgeline up to the summit of Molignon di Dentro before dropping into the Valon di Antermoia.
 Refer to the map for this one.
 You can spend another night at Rifugio d’Antermoia before descending to numerous towns in the Fassa valley, including the aforementioned Campitello di Fassa.